Sustained Release tablets containing indapamide (pronounced in-dap-a-mide)

 For older people or children

-Odaplix SR 1.5 mg is not recommended for use in children.
+ODAPLIX SR is not recommended for use in children.

 Swallow your tablet with water, preferably in the morning.
 Do not crush or break them.